Dexter Holland

 (Photo: Daveed Benito)

-= His full name is Bryan Keith "Dexter" Holland or more properly "Dr. Dexter Holland".
-He was born on December 29, 1965, in California, USA.
+= His complete name is Bryan Keith "Dexter" Holland, or more formally known as "Dr. Dexter Holland," born on December 29, 1965, in California, USA.

-= In 1986, after several changes in the band lineup, with Greg remaining in the bass position, Holland moves to the role of singer and guitarist, guitarist Kevin "Noodles" Wasserman joins the band, and drummer James Lilja also joins (he is replaced shortly afterward by Ron Welty), the band's change its name to "The Offspring" and records its first single "I'll Be Waiting".
+= In 1986, following various changes in the band's lineup, with Greg maintaining the bass position, Holland transitioned to become the lead singer and guitarist.
+Guitarist Kevin "Noodles" Wasserman joined the band, and drummer James Lilja, later replaced by Ron Welty, also became part of the ensemble.
+Consequently, the band adopted the name "The Offspring" and recorded its inaugural single, "I'll Be Waiting."

-= The single comes out under the band's independent label called "Black Label" named after a beer they loved to drink.
+= The single was released under the band's independent label, "Black Label," named after a beloved beer they frequently indulged in.

 (Photo: NME)

-= During the initial formation of the band, Holland continues his studies.
-After high school, he attended the University of Southern California and completed a bachelor's and master's degree in science with a specialization in molecular biology.
+= Concurrent with the band's early formation, Holland pursued his education.
+Post-high school, he enrolled at the University of Southern California, culminating in the attainment of both a bachelor's and master's degree in science, specializing in molecular biology.

-= After recording more demos, the band signs a record contract with a small label called Nemesis Records.
-They team up with producer Thom Wilson and in 1989 they release their debut album bearing the band's name.
-The album was released in a limited number of copies and did not receive significant exposure.
-Not only did it not succeed, but it also took the band two and a half years to sell the entire 5,000 copies that they produced.
+= Following the recording of additional demos, the band secured a record deal with the small label Nemesis Records.
+Collaborating with producer Thom Wilson, they unveiled their eponymous debut album in 1989, though its release was limited and lacked significant exposure.
+The album not only failed to make an impact but also required two and a half years to sell the entire 5,000 copies produced.

-= In 1991 the band signed to the independent label Epitaph Records and released their second album "Ignition" in 1992, also produced by Thom Wilson.
+= By 1991, the band inked a deal with the independent label Epitaph Records, releasing their second album, "Ignition," in 1992, also under the production of Thom Wilson.

-= In 1994 the band releases their third album, their huge and best-selling breakthrough album to date "Smash".
-Initially, the album did not receive significant exposure until the famous radio station KROQ started playing the first single from the album "Come Out and Play".
-The single began to conquer the various Billboard charts and took the album to the top of the charts.
-It also becomes an all-time best-selling album distributed by an independent record company, with more than 20 million copies.
+= In 1994, the band achieved a monumental breakthrough with their third album, "Smash," marking their most extensive and highest-selling record to date.
+Initially lacking significant exposure, the album gained traction when the renowned radio station KROQ began airing the first single, "Come Out and Play."
+The single swiftly ascended various Billboard charts, propelling the album to the pinnacle of success.
+"Smash" went on to become an all-time best-selling album distributed by an independent record company, surpassing 20 million copies sold.

-= In 1994-1995, the band went on a world tour, transforming from an opening act show to the main headliner.
-Toward the end of the tour, the band moves from doing shows in small bars and clubs to theaters and arenas.
+= Between 1994 and 1995, the band embarked on a worldwide tour, transitioning from being an opening act to headlining their own shows.
+As the tour progressed, the band moved from performing in small bars and clubs to larger venues, including theaters and arenas.

-= In 1995, Holland co-founded the Nitro Records label with Greg.
-They re-release the band's debut album and start signing new Punk Rock bands including: Jughead's Revenge and AFI.
+= In 1995, Holland, along with Greg, co-founded Nitro Records.
+They re-released the band's debut album and began signing new Punk Rock acts such as Jughead's Revenge and AFI.

-= In 1998 the band releases their fifth album "Americana".
-Three singles were released from the album: "Pretty Fly (for a White Guy)", "Why Don't You Get a Job?"
-And "The Kids Aren't Alright."
-The three singles simply burned the charts in the US and around the world and made the album the most popular album of the band's career.
+= In 1998, the band launched their fifth album, "Americana," featuring hit singles "Pretty Fly (for a White Guy)," "Why Don't You Get a Job?" and "The Kids Aren't Alright."
+These singles dominated charts in the US and globally, propelling the album to become the band's most successful in their career.

 (Photo: Daveed Benito)

-= Holland is a certified pilot and owns a private jet for which he gave the name "Anarchy Airline".
-In 2004 he made a flight around the world in 10 days.
+= Holland holds a pilot certification and possesses a private jet whimsically named "Anarchy Airline."
+Notably, in 2004, he undertook a global flight, circumnavigating the world in a remarkable 10 days.

 (Photo: Daveed Benito)